 The Librarians welcome the opportunity to work with faculty in developing instruction sessions and research assignments that help to build students' information literacy skills.

 To place items on Reserve for your class, bring the them to the Library Services Desk along with a completed Reserve Form (available at the Library Services Desk), or submit an electronic form (see below).
 Reserves will be processed within 1 business day of receiving the completed form.
-If you have any questions regarding Reserves, ask Pam Wheeler (Access Services Coordinator, 607-735-1862) or Marge Kappanadze (Information Services Librarian, 607-735-1867).
+If you have any questions regarding Reserves, ask Pam Wheeler (Access Services Coordinator, 607-735-1862) or Marge Kappanadze (Director of the Library, 607-735-1867).

 The GTL has borrowing agreements with other institutions for items not in our collections.
 We explore every option to acquire materials, but, unfortunately, we cannot guarantee success.

 Before submitting a request, please check Library Search to make sure that the item is not something owned by the Gannett-Tripp Library.

 The text of some items may be available electronically through one of our subscription services.
 Check to see if we have print or electronic access to specific full-text journals, or ask a librarian for assistance.

 Those using this service for the first time should review the ILL procedures.

 Faculty members are invited to participate in the collection development activities of the Gannett-Tripp Library by suggesting books or DVDs for purchase that are suitable for inclusion in the collections.

 Journals: The Library is not expanding its print periodical collection.
 Consult Journal Search (at the top of the Library Search home page) to search by title or subject for journals in our print or electronic holdings.

 Books and e-Books: We will give preference to e-book purchases, but we continue to add books in print format.